Investment in Kenya

 Kenya - Investment

-FocusEconomics Consensus Forecast panelists see GDP expanding 5.5% in 2018, which is unchanged from last month’s estimate.
-Panelists forecast growth rising to 5.8% in 2019.
+FocusEconomics Consensus Forecast panelists see GDP expanding 5.8% in 2019, which is down 0.1 percentage points from last month’s estimate.
+Panelists forecast the maintaining its pace of expansion at to 5.8% in 2020.

 Kenya - Investment Data